VallyBerry/monty/README.md

-This is an ALX C-project worked and contributed to by Ndukauba Val and Ifelove.
+This is an ALX C-project worked and contributed to by Ndukauba Val and Ifeoluwa Aweda.